zer0cache/matic-docs/docs/avail/introduction/what-is-avail.md

 Unlock the full scaling potential of your off-chain scaling solution by keeping the data with us and still avoiding the DA problem on L1.

+#### Execution Agnostic

+Chains that use Avail can implement any type of execution environment irrespective of the application logic.
+Transactions from any environment are supported: EVM, Wasm, or even new VMs that have not been built yet.
+Avail is perfect for experimenting with new execution layers.

 #### Bootstrapping Security

-Standalone chains can use Avail to ensure ordered data is always available, irrespective of the application logic.
+Avail enables new chains to be created without needing to spin up a new validator set, and leverage Avail's instead.
+Avail takes care of transaction sequencing, consensus, and availability in exchange for simple transaction fees (gas).

 #### Fast provable finality using NPoS

-Fast provable finality via Nominated Proof of Stake using MATIC token.
+Fast provable finality via Nominated Proof of Stake.
 Backed by KGZ commitments and erasure coding.

 </TabItem>
 <TabItem value="scaling">